If you like what we are doing at TATT, then here are some websites that you might find interesting / useful:

 The Cellar Upstairs: Sheila Miller's extremely long-lived Saturday night Folk Club - one of, if not the, most long-lived on the London Folk scene.
 It has moved venues several times in it's long life and is somewhat flexible in its venues at present so its essential to check out the website.

 Black Diamond Folk Club in Birmingham; it's within easy reach of TATT members via the M42: check their brand new website (that's new in Autumn '08 - I don't know when you're reading this) which is a lot posher than this one: http://blackdiamondfolkclub.org.uk

-Derby Heritage Club; meets in Derby Gaol (And all the men of Derby came begging for his tail / To ring St. George's passing bell from the top of Derby Gaol - how much more traditional can you get?) on the third Thursday of every month.
+Derby Heritage Club; met for 17 years in Derby Gaol (And all the men of Derby came begging for his tail / To ring St. George's passing bell from the top of Derby Gaol - how much more traditional can you get?) on the third Thursday of every month.
 Alas, In January 2017 the increased commercial success of this venue led to an amicable parting of the ways and after a couple of moves, the club now meets around the corner at The maypole Inn, 42 Brook Street, Derby DE1 3PH.
 Still the same quality club as ever, led by Keith Kendrick and Sylvia Needham. www.dhtmc.co.uk

 The Goilin Singers' Club: If you're ever in Dublin on a Friday night, this is the place to go; without doubt the best traditional music club in Ireland; and the website has useful links to good places to find traditional singing in other parts of Ireland as well.